cecat/Crawlspacer/README.md

 # Crawlspacer
 Monitor crawlspace temp and other things at a remote home (avoid pipes freezing, etc.)

+NOTE: There is an expanded version of this, adding power monitoring: [Lake-Watch](https://github.com/cecat/Lake-Watch)

 This code sends a temperature reading every 5 minutes.
 There are values set in the code to monitor a crawlspace to raise a warning if the temperature is falling toward 32F and another warning if the temperature falls to 32F or below.